zircon-tech/node-web3-eth-api/README.md

 - Install Windows Build Tools with `npm install --global --production windows-build-tools`
 - Install project dependencies with `npm install`
 - Make sure the followiing files exist in the root folder (sometimes they are not copied in windows due to its extension): .babelrc, .eslintrc.js, .sequelizerc
+- Run migrations with `npm run db:migrate`
+- Start server with `npm start`

+## Blockchain

+You'll find a simple contract called ThingProof which stores in the blockchain a proof of existence for .. a thing.
+You can extend it to a more specific behaviour as well as extend the object properties.
+This contract is used to interact with web3 interface and allow frontend users to save their data.
+It is expected that API consumers send the id and hash of the objects you want to store.
+You can easily change the controller method so that information is calculated within the API.

+In order to get things working, you'll need to deploy your contract and set the contract address and the wallet address in the environment variables.

+You can use [remix](https://remix.ethereum.org/) or [mycrypto](https://mycrypto.com/) app to deploy the contract.
+Bytecode and ABI json are provided in web3 folder.

 ## Environment variables